analyticsgym/analytics_fundamentals/0_sql/4_window_functions.md

 ```

 #### DENSE_RANK()
-- assigns a rank to each row within a result set, with ties receiving the same rank, but without gaps between ranks
+- assigns a rank to each row within a result set
-- 1/16
+- main difference between RANK and DENSE_RANK: with DENSE_RANK, ties receive the same rank without gaps between ranks
+- i.e. when three sales reps tie for rank 1 below then the next rank assigned will be 2

 ```
 SELECT